WHAT IS IN THIS LEAFLET

 - Do not share any objects that have been in contact with a cold sore (e.g. drinking glasses, eating utensils, or towels)

 - Avoid direct skin-to-skin contact of the area with other people (e.g. kissing) until the cold sore has healed.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking EZOVIR.
+Tell your pharmacist or doctor as soon as possible if you do not feel well while you are taking EZOVIR.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Do not be alarmed by these lists of possible side effects.
 You may not experience any of them.
 Ask your pharmacist or doctor to answer any questions you may have.

 Tell your pharmacist or doctor if you notice any of the following and they worry you: